- Meet the President

 At any given time, the Foundation plays leadership roles in a number of community efforts.
 Among recent focuses of Foundation efforts have been diversity and economic inclusion; education (Learn to Earn Dayton); strengthening neighborhoods and families; land conservation; helping ensure the future of area nonprofit organizations that wish to pursue possible collaborations, alliances and mergers with other nonprofits, and addressing chronic generational poverty (Dayton Works).

 Mr. Parks currently serves with other regional leaders on numerous area projects and initiatives.
 These presently include The Community Asset Board - Greater Dayton Conference on Youth, Dayton Business Journal’s Nonprofit Industry Advisory Board, Dayton Mayor’s City of Learners Committee, Greater Dayton Commission on Minority Inclusion, Learn to Earn Dayton Leadership Council and Executive Committee, Minority Business Partnership, Women’s Leadership Collaborative of Greater Dayton Advisory Board, Montgomery County Preschool Promise Advisory Board and UpDayton Community Advisory Council.
-He serves as the Board chair for The Dayton Region New Market Fund Board and the National Larger Community Foundation's 2016 Conference Planning Committee.
+He serves as the chair for The Dayton Region New Market Fund Board and the National Larger Community Foundation's 2016 Conference Planning Committee.
 Mr. Parks also serves on the Philanthropy Ohio (formerly Ohio Grantmakers Forum) Community Foundation and the Public Policy committees and is a former member of the Board of Trustees.
 He also is an enthusiastic “Foster Alumni” for the Dayton Early College Academy at the University of Dayton and was recognized as the 2015 Outstanding Fundraising Executive by the Association of Fundraising Professionals, Greater Dayton Region Chapter.

 Prior to joining the Foundation, Mr. Parks served the YMCA for 22 years, most recently as the President/CEO of the YMCA of Metropolitan Dayton.
 He and his wife, Amy, have been married for 32 years and have four children, ages 19 to 29.^ top of page